 We have approached this determination based on the proposed projects plans regarding development costs, outcomes, financing sources, and timing, to develop a measure of the Developer's expected return when compared to the amount of risk.
 If a project is owned and operated as an investment, a measure of return is calculated considering the time value of money, and involves an assumed sale of the property at a price appropriate in the market place.
 The final determination is based on whether or not the potential return is reasonable without the requested assistance, within the current marketplace and at the present time.
-The assistance request includes TIF (Ad valorem property taxes & sales tax rebate), and the issuance of an Industrial Revenue Bond (IRB).
+The assistance request includes TIF (Ad valorem property taxes & sales tax rebate), a TDD Sales tax (1.0% sales tax), and the issuance of an Industrial Revenue Bond (IRB).